 Refrain from any procedures that may impair the stability of the machine or are prejudicial to safety in any other way.
-Safety Manual Concrete delivery and placing machines

 2.7.3 Remote control

 You must always carry the remote control on your person when the machine is ready for operation.
 Only in this way can it be guaranteed that you can press the EMERGENCY STOP BUTTON in the event of an emergency situation.
 The EMERGENCY STOP BUTTON may only be unlocked once the cause/emergency has been remedied.